ogiovannyoliveira/classes-scheduler-graphql/README.md

 # classes-scheduler-graphql
 This is a personal project for student scheduling, with classes according his course level.
+I intend to make just the backend, but I'm opened to work together with whoever wants to create the frontend part.

 ## How to run :rocket:
 - Just run using `docker-compose`